KristinHamilton/seuProjects/cosc2325/README.md

 cosc2325 Computing Sciences Concepts II.<br />
-Projects completed during the Spring 2014 semester.<br />
+Class projects completed during the Spring 2014 semester.<br />

 I have added a .jar (executable) for each of the projects in this course.
 Please see descriptions given below for each of the labs.<br />